qcappart/learning-DD/README.md

 ./run_misp_eval_random.sh
 ```

-2. It creates a new file recaping the performances obtained for each test graph.
+2. It creates a new file recaping the performances and the ordering obtained for each tested instance.

 ### 3. Modifying the parameters

+You can also modify the previous scripts in order to train/test models with other parameters.
+You just have to change the values in the previous script.
+Be sure that the parameters in the test files are consistent with the one in the training file in order to evaluate the right model.

 ### 4. Comparing with other methods